Meet the Commissioners

 Immediately prior to her appointment as commissioner, Dr. Mathews was the executive director of the PSC.
 She had previously served the PSC as a policy advisor and as staff economist.
 Commissioner Mathews also has served Kentucky as an economist in the state Office of Energy Policy, as executive director of the Governor’s Office of Energy Policy, and in the Department for Energy Development and Independence as director of the Division of Energy Generation, Transmission and Distribution.

 In addition to nearly two decades of government service, Commissioner Mathews has worked in the private sector with an engineering consulting firm and served as the director of member services and advocacy at the Organization of MISO States.
 She has held several adjunct teaching positions in economics and public policy.

-Commissioner Mathews is a member of the National Association of Utility Regulatory Commissioners (NARUC) and serves on its Committee on Electricity, Committee on Critical Infrastructure, and Subcommittee on Clean Coal and Carbon Management.
-She is on the Board of Directors of the Organization of MISO States and the Organization of PJM States, and is second vice president of the Southeastern Association of Regulatory Utility Commissioners and a member of the Mid-Atlantic Conference of Regulatory Utilities Commissioners.
+Commissioner Mathews is a member of the National Association of Utility Regulatory Commissioners (NARUC) and serves on its board of directors, as co-vice chair of the Committee on Electricity, and as a member of the Committee on Critical Infrastructure and the Subcommittee on Clean Coal and Carbon Management.
+She is president of the Southeastern Association of Regulatory Utility Commissioners, vice president and treasurer of the Organization of PJM States, a member of the Board of Directors of the Organization of MISO States, and a member of the Mid-Atlantic Conference of Regulatory Utilities Commissioners.
 Commissioner Mathews serves on the advisory board of the Financial Research Institute at the University of Missouri and the advisory council of the Center for Public Utilities at New Mexico State University.